teamhanko/hanko/backend/docs/Config.md

   port: "5432"
   ## dialect ##
   #
-  # This configures the backend which database will be used.
+  # Which database will be used.
   #
   # One of:
   # - cockroach